 How to consume THCP?

-Side effects of THCP
+The side effects of THCP

 The legal status of THCP